AlexSkylark/aeon-world/nations/alexandria.md

 - Location: Eastern continent of Valleria, known as the "sun kingdom" for its temperate climate and fertile land.
 - Economy: Largest producer of food and a reliable source of chocobos.
 Alexandria derives its political power from controlling most of the world's food supply.
 - Farming: Most farms are owned by families and small cooperative initiatives, with farming being culturally ingrained in its population for centuries.
-- Society: Largely based on tradition, with a wariness towards adopting higher aspects of technology.
+- Society: Largely based on tradition, with a wariness towards adopting higher aspects of technology, mantaining a pre-industrial state of technological development.
 Values high moral standards and rejects corruption.
 - History: Regret over surrender to Accordian Empire in the Imperial War and brief industrial phase under Accordian rule is still felt with shame.
 - International Relations: Established garrisons and outposts in many parts of Othardia, sending knights, healers, and other agents to provide humanitarian aid, fight injustices, and help wherever needed.
 - Dragoon Knights: Elite warriors and the greatest honor for Alexandrian citizens.
 They symbolize positive traits of intelligence, strength, skill in combat, and kindness.
 Peace-keeping soldiers providing humanitarian aid, fighting injustices, and helping wherever needed.